baijuka/matzone_v1/TEST.md

 ---
 ## Testing browser compatibility
-I've tested the website on Safari, Chrome and Mozilla Firefox.
+I've tested the website on Microsoft Edge, Safari, Chrome and Mozilla Firefox.
 The testing was done by:

 - Visually checking the pages.